 * Only political parties represented in parliament are included.
 When a country has legislated quotas in place, only political parties that have voluntary quotas that exceed the percentage/number of the national quota legislation are presented in this table.

-This being that since the 2008 implementation of this law, the gradual increase of representation should be achieved within the next three regular elections.
-In terms of the parliamentary elections of 2011, (35% of women were on the ballots) (ipu.org), however, only 24% of women were elected to seats in parliament, up from 20% in the previous elections.
+After the implementation of the law in 2008, a gradual increase of representation should be achieved within the next three regular elections.
+In terms of the parliamentary elections of 2011, (35% of women were on the ballots), however, only 24% of women were elected to seats in parliament, up from 20% in the previous elections.
 Therefore, according to Article 15(2) the gradual increase, should be achieved by the 2020 elections.

 - Antic, Milica.
 2003.
 ‘Factors Influencing Women's Presence in Slovene Parliament,’ in Matland, R. and Montgomery, K. (eds) Women's Access to Power in Post Communist Europe, Oxford: Oxford University Press.

 - Stability Pact Gender Task Force (SPGTF).
 2002.
 ‘Building National Gender Equality Mechanisms in South East Europe – Women's Use of the State’.

 - Bulgarian Gender Research Foundation.
 2002: ‘Croatia’ in Implementation of the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW).
 A Compilation of NGO Reports from Balkan Countries. pp.146-173.